Deep Dive into C/C++ Compilation — Dynamic Libraries A4: Undefined-Symbol Behavior at Link Time and Runtime Dynamic Loading

 return 0;

-}Run (in the same directory as the DLL or add the DLL to PATH)
+}Run it (in the same directory as the DLL, or add the DLL's directory to PATH)

 set PATH=%CD%;%PATH%

-When we need to export C++ objects or classes, a common strategy is to export a factory function (extern "C") that returns an opaque pointer, or to export a struct function table (interface table), to avoid C++ name mangling issues.
+When you need to export C++ objects or classes, the common strategy is to export a factory function (extern "C") that returns an opaque pointer, or to export a struct full of function pointers (an interface table), so that C++ name mangling doesn't get in the way.

 // plugin.h